FaradayRF/Faraday-Software/Tutorials/start/rfplayground.md

 Your Faraday radio is now setup with a callsign and node ID it will use to identify itself even after reboot.
 We've also installed all necessary programs and configured them to communicate over USB serial ports and over RF using the 33cm ham band.
 You're ready to go!

 >We suggest you head back to the [project overview](../../README.md) and explore until ready to learn to develop applications for Faraday.

-We're providing the building blocks to experiment, lets go!